jeremyfelt/dangit-capital-p/README.md

 A WordPress plugin that removes `capital_P_dangit()` as a filter (where it can).

 Every once in a while you find yourself [needing to write something](https://jeremyfelt.com/2020/06/03/publishing-to-wordpress-with-rstudio/) that requires a (gasp!) `Wordpress` as part of an example.
-If the `p` is autocapitalized, then the instructions you provide end up being invalid!
+If the `p` is autocapitalized, the instructions you wrote end up being incorrect!

-Please continue to write "WordPress" responsibly on your own. 😀
+This plugin puts the responsibility of of writing "WordPress" correctly in your hands. 😀

 ## Where it can